Home > Blog Posts > Term deposit , what is it? How would it benefit you? Why get one?

 HOW DO YOU CHOOSE A TERM DEPOSIT?

 Applying for a term deposit is similar to applying for a bank account.
-Once you have decided how much money you want to invest and you find an institution offering the interest rate you are happy with then it is just a matter of dotting the I’s and crossing the t’s and can often be done online!
+Once you have decided how much money you want to invest and you find an institution offering the interest rate you are happy with then it is just a matter of dotting the I’s and crossing the T’s.
+The process can often be done online!

 The main point to consider when choosing a term deposit is choosing an interest rate that is going to give you returns.